We believe in owning what you do, and standing proud in representation of your Work.

 Gamine workwear is built by humans paid a living wage, and sewn using time-honored techniques

 Many hours, conversations, and miles go into finding our beloved partners.
 As always, we strive to be super transparent about the process behind our products.
-With a passion for honed manual work ourselves, we partner with the finest textile companies, seamstresses, and independent businesses to bring you our ever-evolving line of workwear for women.
+With a passion for honed manual work ourselves, we partner with the finest textile companies, seamstresses, and independent businesses to bring our products to life.

-All our products are proudly made by people paid a living wage, given health insurance, and who have logged 10,000 hours (and then some) perfecting their crafts.
+All items in the shop are proudly made by people paid a living wage, who have logged 10,000 hours (and then some) perfecting their crafts.

 Each pair of Gamine Co. dungarees is made by hand by the experts in small town (i.e., pop 266) Tennessee, USA.
 There you will find members of the founding family cutting and sewing the way they've been doing for decades.
 Pre-NAFTA, the skilled and hardworking humans at our beloved factory were making jeans for companies like Levi's.
 When things moved off shore, they were left with layoffs and having to piece things together.
 We are proud to keep the hands at our factory busy and continue to put to use the specialized vintage sewing machines that we depend on to produce garments of the highest quality and integrity.
 Every considered aspect of our dungarees, from the thread, the denim, the zipper, to the custom buckle, are proudly crafted here in the U.S.